Cervical screening

 - Help you work out what type of cervical screening is best for you

-- Teach you how to do your cervical screening with a vaginal swab
+- Teach you how to do your HPV self-test

 Anyone can visit our clinics.
 If you want to talk with us, we want to talk to you.